Wysoka: History

+Demographics

 Economy

 Wysoka is a small business centre, which serves the needs of the surrounding agricultural area.
 There is a small wood and brick factory.
 There was much economic development during the 19th century when the Prussian province of Posen was fully integrated into the wider Imperial German economy.
 Many Germans left after World War I and those who remained were expelled after World War II.
 A small gauge rail still serves the area.

 Sports

 Wysoka's football team is GLKS Wysoka, founded in 1949, and it competes in the regional lower leagues.